Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 }
 ```

 This `init` does a lot so let's break it down.
 First, we are initializing the `GenSymEntry` components.
 Here we use the `stringsEntry.size` to set the size because that is the principle component and will set size equal to our number of strings.
 We use `string` for the type because our main component is of type `string`.
 This will also be the `etype` for the entry we are building.
 Next, we need to ensure that we can validate the type of entry, so we assign the entry type and add it to our `assignableTypes`.
 Remember, this is key to being able to access the object later.
 Next, we assign our `SymEntry` objects.
 Finally, we configure the components from the parent.
-This will differ for each Symbol Table Entry, but walking through why we made the decision we did here should help in your decision making.
+This will differ for each Symbol Table Entry, but walking through why we made the decisions we did here should help in your decision making.

 The first component is setting the dtype equivalent of the Chapel type.
 This is used to identify handling in situations where different types may be required. `itemsize` is set to `stringsEntry.itemsize` because this component is our main data source.
 Thus, the `itemsize` of our new entry should be equivalent.
 For the final three components, we could use the `size`, `ndim` and `shape` of either our `stringsEntry` or our `midptEntry`.
 The key for these properties is to ensure that they represent the object correctly.

 <a id="sizeEst"></a>
 ### Providing the Size Estimation
-The size estimation is used for memory management and be be sure that objects can be accessed without exceeding memory thresholds.
+The size estimation is used for memory management and to ensure that objects can be accessed without exceeding memory thresholds.
 In this example, we need the computation to account for the size of each of our components, namely `stringsEntry` and `midptEntry`.
 As a result, our computation is simply adding the two sizes together.
 See the updated class definition below.

 ```chapel
 class NewSymEntry:GenSymEntry {